daqh/llm-eval/README.md

 ![Header Image](/asset/header_animation.gif)

-This repository contains the unofficial code for the paper "LLM-Eval: Unified Multi-Dimensional Automatic Evaluation for Open-Domain Conversations with Large Language Models" by [Lin et al. (2023)](https://arxiv.org/abs/2305.13711).
+This repository contains unofficial code for the paper "LLM-Eval: Unified Multi-Dimensional Automatic Evaluation for Open-Domain Conversations with Large Language Models" by Lin et al. (2023).

+This project applies the LLM-Eval framework to the PersonaChat dataset to assess response quality in a conversational context.
+Using GPT-4o-mini via the OpenAI API, the system generates scores (on a 0-5 or 0-100 scale) for four evaluation metrics: context, grammar, relevance, and appropriateness.
+The generated scores are then compared with human annotations, and the correlation is measured using Pearson, Spearman, and Kendall’s Tau coefficients.

 ## How to setup the environment